Harold Thimbleby

 H. Thimbleby, “Calculators: Controversy & Deception”, Edinburgh International Science Festival (1995).

 4.4.
-Invited lectures, webinars and seminars
+Other invited lectures, webinars, and seminars

 H. Thimbleby, “At Least You Can Trust Your Calculator — Or Can You?”, Johns Hopkins University, Baltimore (2014).